ShanePloj/A01Startup/README.md

 # How to install Project

 1. Download the .zip file and extract it anywhere on your computer
-2. click the one click installer
+2. Click the "CSRProjects.sln"
-3. Follow through with the download
-4. open the game
+3. When opened, press "F5" at the top of the keyboard, That will run the application

 # License Choice
 Guarantees end users the freedom to run, study, share and modify the software.